MatLaTomate/showdown-alt-finder/README.md

 IT IS NORMAL THAT IT TAKES SOME TIME AS IT CHECKS THE TOP 500 PLAYERS IN THE LADDER YOU CHOOSED DON'T UNRUN JUST WAIT

+If the python window closes it's because no alt was found

 Example Output

 Enter the tier (e.g., 'gen9ou'): gen9ou